-During the financail year, the company relinquished tenements which it assessed as having no further prospective interest (EL6971).
-Exploration, evaluation and development expenditure of \$107,868 (2022: \$2,760,932) which had been accumulated in respect of relinquished tenements, was written off in full.
+No tenements were relinquished during the financial year.
+In the year ended 30 June 2023, the company relinquished tenement EL6971 which it assessed as having no further prospective interest.
+Exploration, evaluation and development expenditure of \$107,868 which had been accumulated in respect of the relinquished tenement, was written off in full.